Skip to main content

 Filling out a rent roll ensures you enter accurate details and accurate data entry.
 It begins by listing the property name, followed by individual tenant details.
 For each tenant, include their name, unit number, rental rate, and payment status.

 Be sure to update this document regularly to reflect any changes.
-Such as rent increases, lease renewals, or tenant move-outs.
+Such as rent increases, lease renewals, lease agreements, or tenant move-outs.

 Property managers often use property management software to automate the process of filling out rent rolls.
 This software generates a rent roll based on tenant information entered into the system.
 This makes it easier to keep the document up to date.